2pasha/vibecoding_hackathon/README-FULL.md

-# ETI HR Manual Chat System
+# HR Manual Chat System

-A modern Retrieval-Augmented Generation (RAG) system for querying ETI HR policies and procedures.
+A modern Retrieval-Augmented Generation (RAG) system for querying HR policies and procedures.
 Built with FastAPI backend and React frontend.

 ## 🚀 Quick Start